bossanova808/kodi.ozweather.2nd.screen/README.md

 `npm run build`

-Note that if you're not deploying to the root of your site, i.e. you're using a sub-folder for you deployment (something like `https://your.site/kodidash`), then you will need to modify the `vite.config.js` `base` property (https://vite.dev/config/shared-options.html#base).
-See the commented out [example](https://github.com/bossanova808/kodi.ozweather.2nd.screen/blob/d8356a0659e84db7c386df7aed85cc080837b35f/vite.config.js#L6).
+Note that if you're not deploying to the root of your site, i.e. you're using a sub‑folder for your deployment (something like `https://your.site/kodidash`), then you will need to modify the `vite.config.js` `base` property (see the [Vite docs](https://vite.dev/config/shared-options.html#base)).
+See the commented‑out [example](https://github.com/bossanova808/kodi.ozweather.2nd.screen/blob/d8356a0659e84db7c386df7aed85cc080837b35f/vite.config.js#L6).